DaveatCor/Java-Masterclass-2025--130-Hours-of-Expert-Lessons/README.md

 290. Regular Expression Challenges: Applying Concepts through Practical Exercises
     0. Mini Challenges - Regular Expressions
     1. Mini Challenges 1, 2, 3

+291. Advanced Regular Expressions with Pattern and Matcher: Compilation and Matching
+    0. Using Pattern and Matcher
+    1. What does it mean to Compile a Regular Expression?
+    2. Adventages of the Pattern Instance
+    3. Matcher class advantages
+    4. Greedy and Reuctant Regular Expressions